mcdemarco/the-new-kitchen-cookbook/meat/ipEthBeefStew.md

 Traditionally this would be made with butter instead of oil.

 Substitute stew meat for the ground beef.
-Increase cooking time to 30 minutes.
+Increase cooking time to 20--30 minutes, depending on the size and tenderness of your chunks.